vyhuholl/eeg_flutter_app/memory-bank/activeContext.md

 ## Current State
 - **Mode**: VAN (Level 1) ✅ COMPLETED
-- **Task**: CSV Logging Performance Optimization ✅ COMPLETED SUCCESSFULLY
+- **Task**: Electrode Validation Status Display Enhancement ✅ COMPLETED SUCCESSFULLY
-- **Blockers**: None - critical performance issue resolved
+- **Blockers**: None - status display system enhanced
 - **Status**: Ready for next task

 ## Ready for Next Task ✅
-The CSV logging performance optimization has been successfully completed.
-The system now uses in-memory buffering to eliminate UI lags during high-frequency EEG data processing, reducing disk I/O operations by ~180x while maintaining complete data integrity.
+The electrode validation status display enhancement has been successfully completed.
+The system now shows detailed, state-specific validation information in the top-left corner with automatic validation startup when data is received.
+Users receive comprehensive feedback about electrode validation process stages and specific troubleshooting guidance for error states.
 All technical requirements have been met and the implementation has been verified through code analysis and build testing.

 ---